Search Search

 This scenic route that connects Bright and Porepunkah is extremely photogenic.
 Our tip is the section that runs alongside the golf course, you can catch some gorgeous sunlight filtering through the leaves in the late afternoon.

-If you are heading our way, don’t forget to add a visit to the Billy Button Cellar Door on to your trip.
-Our Bright Cellar Door is centrally located with a range of delicious cheese and artisan products on offer, not to forget all of the regional wines for you to discover.
-We were awarded Gourmet Traveller WINE, Star Cellar Door and Best Small Cellar Door in Alpine Valleys for 2020 and 2021.
-Don’t forget about our second cellar door in Myrtleford with our friends from Bush Track Wines – located on the Great Alpine Road, there’s plenty to discover there too!
+If you are heading our way, don’t forget to add a visit to our Billy Button Cellar Door on to your trip.
+Centrally located with a range of delicious cheese and artisan products on offer, our Bright Cellar Door has quite a range of wines for you to discover.
+We were awarded Gourmet Traveller WINE Star Cellar Door and Best Small Cellar Door in Alpine Valleys for 2020, 2021 and 2022, along with being awarded as a 5 star Winery – 2020, 2021, 2022, 2023, 2024 in the James Halliday Wine Companion.
 Get snapping and we’ll see you on your travels.